SAP-samples/teched2023-XP264/exercises/ex3/README.md

  <br><img src="/exercises/ex3/images/audit02.png" width="70%">

 3. Enter "audit" in the search field.
+Select the **Audit Log Viewer Service** and click on it.

 <br><img src="/exercises/ex3/images/audit1.png" width="70%">

-4. Select the Audit Log Viewer Service and subscribe to it.
+4. Now subscribe to it.
 This is done by using the create button in the uper right corner.
-The Audit Log Mangement Service can later be used to configure the retention period and to retrieve the logfiles for your SIEM system.
+The **Audit Log Mangement Service** can later be used to configure the retention period and to retrieve the logfiles for your SIEM system.
 We don´t need it foe this excercise.

 <br><img src="/exercises/ex3/images/audit2.png" width="70%">